-- Type of Scheme: An open ended debt scheme investing in money market instruments.
-A relatively low interest rate risk and moderate credit risk. - Investment objective: The primary objective of the scheme is to generate regular income through investment in a portfolio comprising of money market instruments.
+• Type of Scheme: An open ended medium-term debt scheme investing in instruments such that the Macaulay duration of the portfolio is between 3-4 years.
+A relatively high interest rate risk and relatively high credit risk.

+Investment objective: The investment objective of the Scheme is to generate regular income and capital appreciation by predominantly investing in a portfolio of debt securities with medium term maturity.